frappe/erpnext_documentation/user/manual/en/CRM/appointment_booking_settings.md

 ### 2.3 Holiday list

-You can link a (holiday list)[https://erpnext.com/docs/user/manual/en/human-resources/holiday-list] here, to apply to the appointment schedule.
+You can link a (holiday list)[https://erpnext.com/docs/user/manual/en/human-resources/holiday-list] here to apply to the appointment schedule.
 If the day is a holiday, scheduling an appointment on that day won't be allowed.

 ## 3. Appointment Details